G3LODE22/MythicMobs-Files/README.md

 MythicMobs-Files
 ===============

-breh didnt do it alone some of my dev friends helped me out
+breh didnt do it alone some of my dev friends/google/youtube helped me out